carbon-language/carbon-lang/docs/design/expressions/member_access.md

     -   More generally, if the member was found in something the type extends, such as a facet type or mixin, `T` is the type that was initially searched, not what it extended.
--   Otherwise, `impl` lookup is not performed:
+-   Otherwise, `impl` lookup is not performed.

+[Instance binding](#instance-binding) may also apply if the member is an instance member.

 For example: